 Any rights violations and discrimination are important, even when only small numbers of people are affected.
-However, the non-religious are not necessarily a very small group.
+However, the non-religious are not a small group.
 Atheists (those who do not believe in any god), and humanists (those who embrace a morality centered on human welfare and human flourishing that does not appeal to any supernatural or divine entities), and others who consider themselves non-religious, constitute a large and growing population across the world.
 A detailed survey in 2012 revealed that religious people make up 59% of the world’s population, while those who identify as “atheist” make up 13%, and an additional 23% identify as “not religious” (while not self-identifying as “atheist”).
-The report by the WIN-Gallup International Association1<wingia.com/web/files/news/14/file/14.pdf> is in line with other recent global surveys.
+The report by the WIN-Gallup International Association2wingia.com/web/files/news/14/file/14.pdf is in line with other recent global surveys.
 It shows that atheism and the non-religious population are growing rapidly—religion dropped by 9 percentage points and atheism rose by 3 percentage points between 2005 and 2012—and that religion declines in proportion to the rise in education and personal income, which is a trend that looks set to continue.
-Even in countries which at first glance seem to have few self-identifying non-religious people, it should be remember that often it is these states or socieites that are most oppressive of non-religious views.
+Even in countries which at first glance seem to have few self-identifying non-religious people, it should be remembered that often it is these states or societies that are most oppressive of non-religious views.

-Far from thinking that a country with seemingly very few non-religious people is probably not contravening the rights of the non-religious, commentators should probably recognise that the apparent absence of non-religious voices may well indicate that the non-religious are self-censoring their views in response to oppressive laws or social taboo, or that they are being actively silenced, as this report documents all too often.
+Far from thinking that a country with seemingly very few non-religious people is probably not contravening the rights of the non-religious, commentators should recognize that the apparent absence of non-religious voices may well indicate that the non-religious are self-censoring their views in response to oppressive laws or social taboo, or that they are being actively silenced, as this report documents all too often.

 The right to freedom of thought, conscience, religion or belief protects the individual conscience of every human being.
 This right was first stated by the global community in 1948 in Article 18 of the Universal Declaration of Human Rights.
 It states: